Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

-We run several dynamical simulations to demonstrate the advantage of maintaining the Vidal gauge while evolving a TNS under two-site gates.
+We run several dynamical simulations where we apply two-site gates to a TNS in the Vidal gauge with simple update (Fig. \ref{fig:Vidal_SU_BP_FU}a) and periodically regauge with BP gauging.
+This is equivalent to applying two-site gates to a TNS in an arbitrary gauge using message tensor environments (Fig. \ref{fig:Vidal_SU_BP_FU}b), while periodically re-running belief propagation to improve the message tensors.
 We consider two scenarios: \textbf{a)} imaginary time evolution of the TNS towards the ground state of the 2D transverse field Ising model at criticality and \textbf{b)} repeatedly applying layers of random nearest-neighbour two-site unitary gates to the TNS.
-We choose 2D square lattices solely because we can use boundary MPS \cite{Verstraete2004, Lubasch2014} to accurately compute the energy for moderately large lattice sizes.
+We choose 2D square lattices solely because we can use boundary MPS \cite{Verstraete2004, Lubasch2014} to accurately compute the energy and fidelities for moderately large lattice sizes.

-For imaginary time evolution, the Hamiltonian on an $L \times L$ open boundary lattice $\Lambda$ reads
+For imaginary time evolution, the Hamiltonian on an $L \times L$ open boundary lattice reads

 where the first summation runs over the nearest neighbour pairs in the lattice and the second runs over all the sites of the lattices.
 The propagator is Trotterized into a series of two-site gates as